-Mr. Doug Jamison, LYNX, and Mr. Alan Danaher gave a presentation on LYNX's automated vehicle program.
+Mr. Doug Jamison, LYNX, gave a presentation on LYNX's automated vehicle program.
 Mr. Jamison provided an introduction and intent of the program, which was to develop a Concept of Operations and a draft scope for deployment of AVs at LYNX.
-Mr. Alan Danaher reviewed the major tasks of the program.
-He noted that input was solicited from vendors as well as users including a focus group, which included CAC and TDLCB members.
+He reviewed the major tasks of the program.
+Mr. Jamison noted that input was solicited from vendors as well as users including a focus group, which included CAC and TDLCB members.
 An online survey was also conducted.
-Mr. Danaher told committee members that a list of opportunities and barriers was created.
-He added that 90% of the respondents indicated that the Orange LYMMO line would be the best candidate for the program, and the two operational scenarios were determined to be either a small AV shuttle or retrofitting an existing vehicle.
-Mr. Danaher provided cost figures for the two scenarios along with potential benefits, potential applications, and potential funding sources.
+He told committee members that a list of opportunities and barriers was created.
+Mr. Jamison added that 90% of the respondents indicated that the Orange LYMMO line would be the best candidate for the program, and the two operational scenarios were determined to be either a small AV shuttle or retrofitting an existing vehicle.
+He provided cost figures for the two scenarios along with potential benefits, potential applications, and potential funding sources.
 Lastly, he reviewed conclusions and next steps.
-Discussion ensued regarding first and last mile connectivity, accommodations for all riders, and employee displacement.
+Discussion ensued regarding fare collection and operating speed.

-IX.
-GENERAL INFORMATION
+X. GENERAL INFORMATION